beraatbuz/itucsdb1930/docs/source/developer/index.rst

                statement="""Delete From Stadium Where ID = %s;""" cursor.execute(statement,([StadiumId]))

-   This method deletes the statistic according to id value.
+   This method deletes the stadium according to id value.

    .. code-block:: python